 “They promised us homes fit for heroes, we got heroes fit for homes!” – Grandad played by Lennard Pearce.
 He was prematurely written out of the show when he suddenly died of a heart attack in 1984.

 For maxing out the wacky-o-meter alone, one of my favourite puzzles revolves around giving your pet fluffle, Pogie, to Dylan in return for a pygmy cow.
-This can be swapped with the merchant for a magic green bean used to grow a beanstalk, which can in turn be scaled to reach an as yet unexplored area.
+This can be swapped with the merchant for a magic green bean used to grow a beanstalk, which can, in turn, be scaled to reach an as yet unexplored area.

-Left: Now where did I leave my glasses?
+Now, where did I leave my glasses?
 Dora was The Oliver Twin’s hard-boiled interpretation of Velma Dinkley.

-Right: Nigel Planer as Neil and Dylan the rabbit (named after Bob).
+Nigel Planer as Neil and Dylan the rabbit (named after Bob).
 Two doped-up hippies stumble into a telepod.
 One of them says…

 Pogie went on to star in his own Mario clone for the NES, though sadly it was never released into the wild.
 Watch this space!

-The riddles may not seem like they’d trouble the Mensa Christmas quiz shortlist now.
-Still, breaking the code one pygmy cow at a time as an eight year old kid, you did feel like Einstein’s precocious prodigy.
+The riddles may not seem like they’d trouble the Mensa Christmas quiz short-list now.
+Still, breaking the code one pygmy cow at a time as an eight-year-old kid, you did feel like Einstein’s precocious prodigy.
 Each piece of the puzzle nimbly slid into place was a pat on the head from an invisible teacher.
 ‘Choose Your Own Adventure’ books paled into insignificance next to a Dizzy cassette tape and the Kinder-ous delights it would unfurl with the help of a screeching data-corder.
 It was the living (and talking …to a degree) story-tale you controlled!

 I would, however, take issue with the ‘Ultimate Cartoon Adventure’ hyperbole of the inceptive entry’s title.
 Set the bar at the pinnacle of what’s possible from the outset and it leaves no room for future titles to develop.
 You may as well declare, “you’ve seen the best we can do, it’s all downhill from here, folks!”.
 Except it wasn’t of course.
 The Oliver Twins had no clue at the time they’d be living and dreaming Dizzymania for the next three decades, and no doubt beyond thanks to the miracle of emulation and the dawn of retro gaming.